wgslr/getting-started/README.md

 This page presents you with few scenarios for quickly and easily getting started with Onedata.
 Scenarios vary in complexity: beginning with simple, preconfigured demos; ending with highly advanced multi-cluster setups.

-We plan to add more scenarios in the future, if you can't find a scenarios that interests you please visit our support [chanel](onedata.org/support).
+We plan to add more scenarios in the future, if you can't find a scenario that interests you please visit our support [channel](onedata.org/support).

-Scenarios are devided into 2 groups:
+Scenarios are divided into 2 groups:

 Entry level scenarios designed to run on localhost or a single virtual machine: